 SerializedFile::ReadObject.
 This method connects a binary data stream (from a file) to Unity’s serialization system, which operates via a method named

-Transfer method can be found on all Asset types, such as Textures, MonoBehaviours and Particle Systems.
+Transfer method can be found on all Asset types, such as Textures, MonoBehaviours and Particle SystemsA component that simulates fluid entities such as liquids, clouds and flames by generating and animating large numbers of small 2D images in the scene.
+More info

 In the above screenshot, a Scene is being loaded.
 This requires Unity to read and deserialize all the Assets within the Scene, as denoted by the calls to various